 Internship Course Description

-- Each student usually interns 10-12 hours a week for 10 weeks during the semester (for a minimum of 100 total hours of work experience at the internship site); summer placements are adjusted accordingly.
+- Each student usually interns 10-12 hours a week for 10 weeks during the semester (for a minimum of 100 total hours of work experience at the internship site); during the summer students spend a longer period of time during the week at their placements over eight weeks.

 - Basic Italian (and/or knowledge of any other languages) is a plus.
-Knowledge of Italian will increase the possibilities to be place in certain institution.
-All students must take Italian language classes while they are in Rome if they have had no prior knowledge.
+Knowledge of Italian will increase the possibilities to be placed in a certain institution.
+No previous Italian experience is required but all students must take Italian language classes while they are in Rome if they have had no prior knowledge.

-- Interns also take part in a special 3 credit Rome Center internship class for which the coordinator serves as the professor.
+- Interns take part in a special 3 credit internship class for which the internship coordinator serves as the professor.

 - Among the benefits of the internship experience most typically noted by students at the end-of-term group meeting and in the evaluation form included: